nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 <hr/>

-* In this post we will learn how to create custom error pages in a flask application and simulate errors in flask application
+* In this post we will learn how to create custom error pages in a flask application and simulate errors in a flask application

 ## Use cases
 We can serve custom error pages for